brimdata/zed/docs/zq/language.md

     vlan: uint16
 }
 ```
-We we also use this sample JSON input in a file called `sample.json`:
+We also use this sample JSON input in a file called `sample.json`:
 ```mdtest-input sample.json
 {
   "kind": "dns",